There’s two main types of air pollution – indoor air pollution, and outdoor air pollution.

 Impact Of Outdoor Air Pollution On Human Health

-Contribution to health conditions and diseases like respiration conditions, cancers, lung disease, cardiovascular disease, and so on
+– Attributable health conditions and diseases (such as respiration conditions, cancers, lung disease, cardiovascular disease), and impairment of functioning of the body, such as breathing, visibility, etc.

 Some 3.8 million premature deaths annually are attributed to outdoor (ambient) air pollution.